Home Resume Examples Medical Student

 Tips for Showcasing Clinical Experience

 Focus on specific roles and responsibilities.
-Instead of listing rotations, explain what you actually did-like assisting in 30+ patient cases or performing vital clinical tasks.
+Instead of listing rotations, explain what you actually did—like assisting in 30+ patient cases or performing vital clinical tasks, which are also great details to mention in a cover letter.

 Highlight measurable impact.
 Use numbers: “Completed 120 hours of internal medicine rotation” or “Documented patient histories for 20+ cases per week”.
 This helps you stand out.